The 7 steps to reach the inbox : A Guide to Best Practices for Email Deliverability

 MAAWG Sender Best Communications Practices: “Senders should have the capability to process email-based unsubscribe requests.
 Senders should also consider making offline unsubscribe mechanisms available.
 The sender’s ‘From’ or ‘Reply-to’ email address should also be able to receive unsubscribe requests, unless otherwise indicated.”

-The point at which you hit Send is really where a robust email marketing platform becomes absolutely essential.
-There are many obstacles your message needs to overcome between when you hit send and your recipient opens and acts on it.
-Assuming that the content is legitimate and the recipients are valid, it’s the email service provider’s job to send it.
+The point at which you hit Send is really where a robust email marketing platform, like Cakemail, becomes absolutely essential.
+There are many obstacles your message needs to overcome between when you hit send and your recipient opens it.

 Most receiving networks use several factors to judge the reputation of a sender.
-Some of these are within the control of the marketer or sender, and others need to be managed by your email service provider.
+Some of these are within the control of the marketer, and others need to be managed by your email service provider.
 They include:

 Managed By Marketers

 The hard bounce rate is the percentage of emails you send that are sent to expired or inactive addresses.
 This can be managed by maintaining an up-to-date subscriber list and ensuring it’s easy for people to unsubscribe or modify their information when their contact details or circumstances change.
-ISPs monitor hard bounces very closely and significant hard bounces can impact your campaign’s (and future campaigns) deliverability.
+Most receivers monitor hard bounces very closely and will block your campaigns (even mid-send) if you have exceeded their threshold.
+Doing this regularly will impact your deliverability.

-This indicates how many of your messages are delivered to a spam trap.
-Spam Traps are email addresses intentionally designed to identify spammers that are harvesting addresses off the Internet and/or senders who have poor list hygiene or opt-in practices.
-To avoid this, make sure your opt-in process is a double opt-in list that requires people to confirm their email address before they are added to your list and send on a regular basis to remove any invalid addresses that might eventually be turned into traps.
+This indicates how many of your messages are delivered to a Spam trap.
+Spam Traps are email addresses intentionally designed to identify spammers that are harvesting addresses off the Internet, senders who have poor list hygiene, not removing bounces properly, or bad opt-in practices.
+To avoid this, make sure your opt-in process is a double opt-in list that requires people to confirm their email address before they are added to your list and send to these people on a regular basis so you can remove any invalid addresses that might eventually be turned into traps.

 This is the element of email deliverability over which marketers have the most control and yet it’s often the most neglected.
-What matters more than words that might flag spam filters —which can be avoided— is bad content that encourages the recipient to delete your message, opt out of future messages, block you entirely, or worst of all complain to their ISP by flagging your message as spam.
+What matters more than anything is bad content that encourages the recipient to ignore/delete your message, opt out of future messages, block you entirely, or worst of all complain to their ISP by flagging your message as Spam.

 Managed By Your Email Service Provider

-Better known as RFC (Request for Comments), which is a set of standards for the internet as decided on by the IETF (Internet Engineering Task Force).
-At a high level, RFC compliance is solely the responsibility of your Email Service Provider and without it most (if not all) of your email would not make it very far.
+In order for an email transmission to be successful it needs to follow certain technical guidelines, better known as RFC (Request for Comments), which is a set of standards for the internet as decided on by the IETF (Internet Engineering Task Force).
+At a high level, RFC compliance is solely the responsibility of your Email Service Provider and without it your email would not make it very far.

-Because spammers often masquerade as legitimate senders (claiming that their emails are coming from a real company) receivers will often look to authentication as a way to see if the sender is really who they say they are.
+Because spammers often masquerade as legitimate senders (claiming that their email is coming from a real company) receivers will often look to authentication as a way to see if the sender is really who they say they are.
 This is especially important when using an email service provider as they may (or may not) be allowed to send on your domain’s behalf.
-There are four main protocols in use today (SPF/Sender ID, Domain Keys and DKIM), but because none of these protocols are dominant, any reputable email marketing platform will make all available to their clients in an effort to help maximize delivery.
+There are 3 main protocols in use today (SPF, DKIM and DMARC).
+For more information, please see our section on Authentication below

 A blacklist is a list used by receiving networks to judge a given IP and/or sending domain’s reputation.
-These lists are run by anti-spam groups and most blacklistings are the result of sending Unsolicited Bulk Email (UBE) to addresses that never asked for it.
+These lists are run by Anti-Spam organizations and most blacklistings are the result of sending Unsolicited Bulk Email (UBE) to addresses that never asked to receive it.
 There are many different blacklist providers in existence and some carry more weight in the community than others so it’s very important you keep your lists clean or you will run into trouble.

-The first step in fixing a problem is to pinpoint what’s causing it.
+The first step in fixing a problem is to find out what’s causing it.
 A good email marketing delivery platform is able to distinguish between different kinds of recipient issues, so the provider can easily determine whether it’s a transmission issue, list/content issue or due to poor sender reputation.

 A number of obstacles can prevent or slow down your email in between.
 Here’s a look at some of them:

 Recipients who flag your mail as “Spam” or “Junk” have the greatest impact on your reputation as a sender.
-It is essential you avoid this at all costs by delivering great and relevant campaigns to recipients who want to receive it.
+It is essential you avoid this by delivering great and relevant campaigns to recipients who want to receive it.

-A recipient marking your email as spam will move your messages to their junk or spam folder, but it also tells their provider that messages of this sort—from this sender, about this subject, from this IP/domain—are more likely to be junk and unwanted which affects how future email sent to that provider is handled.
+A recipient marking your email as Spam will move all future messages to their junk or Spam folder, but it also tells their provider that messages of this sort—from this sender, about this subject, from this IP/domain—are more likely to be junk and unwanted which affects how future email sent to that provider is handled.

-A “soft” bounce is a transient error—sometimes caused by the recipients mailbox being too full but can also be caused by greylisting, server timeouts, network congestion, domain/IP based throttling, and more — that does not result in the removal of the recipient from the mailing list but may temporarily delay delivery to that person.
-Your delivery platform will retry delivery several times before pronouncing the recipient unreachable.
+A “soft” bounce is a transient error—sometimes caused by the recipient's mailbox being too full but can also be caused by things like: Greylisting, timeouts, network congestion, domain/IP based throttling, and more… This does not result in the removal of the recipient from the mailing list but may temporarily delay delivery to that person.
+Your delivery platform will retry delivery several times before changing the status of the recipient to invalid.

-A “hard” bounce is an undeliverable message resulting from an email address or domain that is determined to be unreachable after a single attempt.
-These unreachable addresses are considered to be “Invalid” and will be removed from your mailing list.
+A “hard” bounce is a permanent error resulting from an email address or domain that is determined to be unreachable after a single attempt.
+These addresses are considered to be “Invalid” and will be removed from your mailing list automatically.
 Email addresses and domains often change or expire – whether they are because of people changing jobs or domains expiring, occasionally recipient information may no longer be valid.
 Addresses may also be entered incorrectly when people subscribe for your mailing list if you use a single opt-in or manual/offline opt-in method.

-This issue can be minimized by validating email addresses and keeping your list ‘clean’ through double-opt-in confirmations on sign-up, giving users the ability to edit their subscription information (and thereby update their email address if it changes), and by maintaining frequent communication with your subscribers to ensure the list is as up to date as possible.
+This issue can be minimized by validating email addresses through double-opt-in confirmations on sign-up, giving users the ability to edit their subscription information (and thereby update their email address if it changes), and by maintaining frequent communication with your subscribers to ensure the list is as up to date as possible.

 Transmission Rates & Errors

-One of the things a good email service provider manages for their clients is the rate of network traffic.
-It sounds odd, but it’s important to make sure you are not sending too much too fast as this can trigger blocks or otherwise raise an alert with ISPs that there is a sudden increase in traffic (this is especially true of IPs with little or no sending history).
-These flags can lead to timeouts, throttling and even blocks, damaging your reputation in the process.
+One of the things a good Email Service Provider manages for their clients is to control the rate at which your email is sent.
+It’s important to make sure you are not sending too much too fast as this can trigger blocks or otherwise raise an alert with ISPs that there is a sudden increase in traffic (this is especially true of IPs with little or no sending history).
+These flags can lead to timeouts, throttling and more resolute blocks, damaging your reputation in the process.

 Email Client Spam Filters